hands-on-leipzig/honr/DEPLOYMENT.md

 # Deployment Guide

-This document describes the deployment process for HOTR across three environments: DEV, TST, and PRD.
+This document describes the deployment process for HONR across three environments: DEV, TST, and PRD.

 ## Environments